Skip to content

 Contact USI

-If you find yourself on probation or dismissal, we want to help you get back on track.
+If you find yourself on probation, we want to help you get back on track.

 Schedule an appointment with your advisor to discuss your options.
 Consider any issues that may be prohibiting your academic success.
 This will guide the discussion with your advisor so that they can find the best solution for you to achieve your academic goals.